gruossomonica/gruossomonica.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Ph.D., Deep Learning and Software Engineer

 profile:
   align: right
-  image: prof_pic.jpg
+  image: photo.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Sesto San Giovanni, Milan, Italy</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi everyone!
+I'm Monica, a Software Engineer.
+My experience concerns research and analysis of the state-of-the-art, requirements and data collection, software design and implementation based on both traditional and deep learning techniques, testing, debugging, and production of documentation.

+I was born in Potenza, Italy, on 24/04/1992.
+I graduated with honors in Computer Engineering at the University of Basilicata, Italy, in July 2018.

+In the same year, I joined the DiMIE, [Department of Mathematics, Computer Science, and Economics](https://dimie.unibas.it/site/home.html), at the [University of Basilicata](https://portale.unibas.it/site/home.html), Potenza (Italy), where I completed the Ph.D. in Mathematics and Computer Science under the supervision of Dott.
+Ugo Erra with a thesis entitled _"Human Segmentation with Deep Convolutional Neural Networks"_.

+My main research interests include deep learning, computer vision, and image analysis.

+In my free time, I like to cook, read books (especially crime stories), and watch films and TV series.
+Also, I try to keep fit by cycling and swimming.

+_"I am not discouraged, because every wrong attempt discarded is another step forward"_ (T. A. Edison)